zeeshanmcp12/golang/notes.md

   - Function inside the function is not allowed.
     - It will throw an error saying "expression is expected and not function"
   - ... (three triple dots) are variadic functions and they can expect any values.
+  - When we call any function then it direclty jumps to the function declaration, performs operation and return back to the line where it jumped from.
   - We write function to resue it and avoid copy pasting code etc.
   - We can have multiple parameters in function call even with different data types, for example:
     - func add(num1 int, num2 int){}